geodask/svelte-reactive-table/sites/docs/src/routes/docs/installation/+page.md

 # Installation

-Ready to add powerful, reactive tables to your Svelte project?
-Let's get you set up in just a few minutes!
+This guide covers how to install and set up Svelte Reactive Table in your project.

-## Before You Start
+## Prerequisites

-Make sure you have:
+Before installing, ensure you have:

 - **Node.js** installed on your system
-- A **Svelte 5.0.0+** project (the library takes advantage of Svelte 5's new runes system)
+- A **Svelte 5.0.0+** project (the library uses Svelte 5's runes system)
-- Your favorite package manager ready to go
+- A package manager (npm, pnpm, yarn, or bun)

-## Add the Package to Your Project
+## Installing the Package

-Choose your preferred package manager and run the installation command:
+Install the library using your preferred package manager:

 <Tabs {items}>
 <TabItem value="npm">